bethgelab/model-vs-human/README.md

 While the psychophysical data was collected ourselves, we used existing image dataset sources.
 12 datasets were obtained from [Generalisation in humans and deep neural networks](http://papers.nips.cc/paper/7982-generalisation-in-humans-and-deep-neural-networks.pdf).
 4 datasets were obtained from [ImageNet-trained CNNs are biased towards texture; increasing shape bias improves accuracy and robustness](https://openreview.net/forum?id=Bygh9j09KX).
 Additionally, we used 1 dataset from [Learning Robust Global Representations by Penalizing Local Predictive Power](https://arxiv.org/abs/1905.13549) (sketch images from ImageNet-Sketch).

 We thank all model authors and repository maintainers for providing the models described above.

+### Citation

+    @inproceedings{geirhos2021partial,
+      title={Partial success in closing the gap between human and machine vision}, author={Geirhos, Robert and Narayanappa, Kantharaju and Mitzkus, Benjamin and Thieringer, Tizian and Bethge, Matthias and Wichmann, Felix A and Brendel, Wieland}, booktitle={{Advances in Neural Information Processing Systems 34}}, year={2021},
+    }